 1998 - Hugo Chavez elected president amid disenchantment with established parties, launches 'Bolivarian Revolution' that brings in new constitution, socialist and populist economic and social policies funded by high oil prices, and increasingly vocal anti-US foreign policy.

-1999 - Severe floods and mudslides hit the north, killing tens of thousands of people.2001 - President Chavez uses enabling act to pass 49 laws aimed at redistributing land and wealth.
+2001 - President Chavez uses enabling act to pass 49 laws aimed at redistributing land and wealth.
 Concern grows in business and some labour circles that he is trying to concentrate economic and political power in the state, along Cuban lines.

-2002 April - Armed forces rebel over violent stand-off between government and Petroleos de Venezuela state oil monopoly managers and unions over appointment of new board.
+2002 April - Armed forces rebel over violent stand-off between government and Petroleos de Venezuela state oil monopoly managers and unions after appointment of new board.
 Chavez taken into military custody, but interim government of business federation leader Pedro Carmona collapses and Chavez returns to office.

 2004 August - President Chavez wins referendum to serve out remaining two-and-a-half years of his term.